Zelda64Recomp/Zelda64Recomp/BUILDING.md

 Finally, you can build the project! :rocket:

 On Windows, you can open the repository folder with Visual Studio, and you'll be able to `[build / run / debug]` the project from there.

-If you prefer the commandline or you're on a Unix platform you can build the project using CMake:
+If you prefer the command line or you're on a Unix platform you can build the project using CMake:

 ```bash
 cmake -S . -B build-cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang -G Ninja -DCMAKE_BUILD_TYPE=Release # or Debug if you want to debug